momiller121/hapi-path/README.md

 # hapi-path

-This project is current as of August 2020
+This project is current as of October 2020

 ---